+When you are going through a divorce where children are involved, it can get complex.
+You will need to go through a few extra hurdles before your divorce is finalized, including child support.
 Child support can be a pretty complicated topic, especially when the child support amount may need to change.
-So what does happen if you get a raise?
-Do you need to report it?
+So, what does happen if you need to make a child support modification in Colorado?

-To change your child support in Colorado, the court requires a “substantial and continuing” change.
-This change can include a change in income.
+To make a child support modification in Colorado, courts require a “substantial and continuing” change.
+This change can include a change in income, especially if you get a raise or lose your job.
 Because this language is sort of murky, the courts have further defined what they mean by a substantial change when it comes to income.
 If you have a raise of 10% or more, that would be defined as substantial.
-It is important to note that this is just a guideline and the courts may decide a lower amount is substantial enough for a change!
+It is important to note that this is just a guideline and the courts may decide a lower amount is substantial enough for a change.

 The change in child support can go both ways and will depend on which parent got a raise in income.
-If the child support paying parent got a raise, the amount of the child support payment will likely increase.
+If the parent paying child support got a raise, the amount of the child support payment will likely increase.
 However, if the parent receiving child support gets a substantial raise, the parent paying the child support may have their payment decrease.
+If you are considering a child support modification in Colorado, courts will review these changes carefully to determine if an adjustment is necessary.

 If you want to see how your or your ex’s raise will affect your child support, check out the Divorce Matters Calculator App.